goatshriek/stumpless/docs/style.md

 # Stumpless Coding Style
 Stumpless follows a fairly straightforward style, although it is not a well-known one such as the K&R standard.
-Because the formatting in the code base is admittedly not common, there will be some leniency in changes that do not follow it perfectly.
+Because the formatting in the code base is admittedly not common and even inconsistent in some places, there will be some leniency in changes that do not follow it perfectly.
 This is up to the pull request reviewer's discretion.

-If you are not sure about a formatting choice, you can simply run the GNU indent wrapper available in `scripts/indent.sh` to format your changes.
-Note that you will need to make sure that this does not introduce changes to parts of the source file that you did not change. `indent` will save the original file as the original with a `~` character at the end if you need to go back, or you can use the git history.

 Here are a few other style points to follow in the code base: